 Share your experiences openly and honestly.
 You've been through a lot with your condition, surgery and recovery, so it's important to talk about your feelings and not bottle things up.
-Ensuring you and your partner are communicating openly is key to quashing any anxieties you may have.
+Ensuring you and your partner are communicating openly is key to easing any anxieties you may have.

-Don't put too much pressure on yourselves.
+Don't put too much pressure on you and your partner.
 There's no need to set timelines or unrealistic expectations.
 A kiss and a cuddle at bed time is a good place to start building intimacy again following surgery.
 Listen to your body and take things one step at a time.

-Use humour.
-Stomas might make noises, you might think there's a smell, but things like this can happen to anyone, stoma or not.
-Your partner loves you for who you are, not whether you have a stoma.
+Keep it real.
+Ostomies might make noises, you might think there's a smell, but things like this can happen to anyone, ostomy or not.
+Your partner is with you for you, not whether or not you have an ostomy.